 I hope you enjoy this 3-day itinerary in São Miguel.
 With it, you will be able to see the essentials of the island and combine hiking with the beach and gastronomy, while getting to know the Azorean culture.

 This 3-day itinerary in São Miguel offers a rich and diverse experience, perfect for those looking to explore the island’s natural and cultural beauty.
-Enjoy the variety of experiences the island has to offer, such as hiking scenic trails, tasting the delicious local cuisine — including the famous Furnas stew — and relaxing in the thermal waters.
+Enjoy the variety of experiences the island has to offer, such as hiking scenic trails, tasting the delicious local cuisine — including the famous Furnas Stew — and relaxing in the thermal waters.

 By the end of this itinerary, you’ll have explored the best of São Miguel, from lush forests to volcanic landscapes, creating unforgettable memories.
 Get ready to fall in love with this unique island that combines nature, culture, and hospitality at every turn.